Business Academy - Baremetrics

 What is Annual Run Rate?

-Annual Run Rate is the yearly version of MRR or Monthly Recurring Revenue.
-Annual Run Rate helps project future revenue for the year, based on your current monthly revenue.
-It assumes nothing changes in the year ahead – no churn, no new customers and no expansion.
-While this might seem unrealistic in practice, Annual Run Rate is a helpful tool to predict long term growth and visualize the size of your business.
-If you hear someone say they have a $1M business, they are likely referring to having $1M Annual Run Rate.
-This means at the current rate, they will bring in $1M in recurring revenue this year.
+Annual Run Rate (ARR) is the yearly version of MRR or Monthly Recurring Revenue.
+ARR helps project future revenue for the year based on your current monthly revenue.
+It assumes nothing changes in the year ahead – no churn, new customers, or expansion.
+While this might seem unrealistic in practice, ARR is a helpful tool to predict long-term growth and visualize the size of your business.
+If you hear someone say they have a $1M business, they are likely referring to having a $1M ARR.
+This means, at the current rate, they will bring in $1M in recurring revenue this year.

-To calculate Annual Run Rate just annualize your MRR – simply multiply your current MRR by 12.
-If your MRR for last month was $100k, your Annual Run Rate is currently $1.2M.
+To calculate ARR, just annualize your MRR – multiply your current MRR by 12.
+If your MRR for last month was $100k, your ARR is currently $1.2M.

-You can see our real live Annual Run Rate stats in our Baremetrics dashboard.
+You can see example Annual Run Rate stats in the Baremetrics dashboard:

 The Problem with Annual Run Rates

-The biggest issue with calculating Annual Run Rateby multiplying one month’s revenue is the volatility of month to month sales.
-If you’re a seasonal business, your Annual Run Ratewill look a lot better if calculated on a busy month’s MRR.
-This same issue happens if you sign a big customer one month.
+The biggest issue with calculating ARR by multiplying one month’s revenue is the volatility of month-to-month sales.
+If you’re a seasonal business, your ARR will look much better if calculated on a busy month’s MRR.
+This same issue happens if you sign a big customer for one month.

-In order to smooth out variations from month to month, some companies may calculate Annual Run Ratebased on their quarterly MRR, ie. multiply the total recurring revenue from a quarter by four.
-Instead of looking at just one number for Annual Run Rate, it’s most important to look at the trend over time to see how fast a company is growing.
+Some companies calculate ARR based on their quarterly MRR, i.e., multiplying the total recurring revenue from a quarter by four to smooth out variations from month to month.
+Instead of looking at just one number for ARR, it’s most important to look at the trend over time to see how fast a company is growing.

 How to Calculate Annual Run Rate – The Nitty Gritty Details

 First, a note on accrual accounting.
 Accrual accounting is an accounting method that recognizes economic events separately from when the cash is collected.
 It’s based on matching expenses and revenues in the month where they actually occur.
-For example – if you’ve signed an annual subscription, you’ll realize 1/12th of the contract value in each month of their subscription.
-This means you don’t account for the revenue until the service is provided.
-It provides a much more realistic picture of where a business stands month to month.
+For example, if you’ve signed an annual subscription, you’ll realize 1/12th of the contract value in each month of their subscription.
+You don’t account for the revenue until the service is provided.
+It provides a much more realistic picture of where a business stands monthly.

 Annual Run Rate, like MRR, is calculated on earned revenue.
 If you sell an annual contract, you won’t include the full revenue amount in the month it was sold.
 You also won’t include one-off payments, because they aren’t expected recurring revenue.